 As long as it's coming from a place of growth and not comparison, this type of social media can motivate you to work on parts of the relationship that have been neglected, she explains.

-4. It's like a time capsule of memories.
+4. It's like a time capsule of memories

 In this sense, Page says social media can be used to honor the activities you do and the things you create together.

 "In this way, social media can be an institutionalized way to express love publicly and invite community support," he says, "both of which enhance a couple's ability to flourish."

 While these platforms can offer helpful resources, they can also lead to jealousy, mental health issues, and unrealistic expectations in relationships.